 1) Install the wrong oil

 By “wrong oil” I mean the wrong viscosity.
 Engines vary, as do their motor-oil requirements.
 If your Ford F-150 calls for 5W-20 oil, then don’t use 10W-40.

 Using diesel oil instead of gasoline oil, or vice versa, is another potential pitfall.
 However, you can use diesel oil in your gas engine if it meets the appropriate specifications, as we explain here.

 I did this once.
-Duluth, Minn., where I live, is famous for its hills.
-It’s a beautiful city on a hillside overlooking Lake Superior, the largest freshwater lake in the world.
+Duluth, Minn., where I live, is a beautiful city on a hillside overlooking Lake Superior, the largest freshwater lake in the world.

 Well, the story goes downhill from there.

 Because my friend lived at the top of the East Hillside, I decided to coast down the hill eight blocks and drive the two blocks to an auto parts store.

 My wife was behind me driving our other car and I was watching her in the rear-view mirror as I drove instead of paying attention in front of me.
 When we arrived at the store, she was upset because I had run over and killed a squirrel.
 Fortunately it was only a squirrel and not someone’s dog, infant or grandmother.

 Key points to remember: put the oil-fill cap back on and don’t drive forward while watching the rear-view mirror.
 (Would you believe it?
 On yet another occasion I was watching someone in the rear-view mirror to make sure they were still following me and I nicked a deer.)